levitsky/biolccc/doc/sphinx/source/advanced.rst

 retention volume of a substance, *V*\ :sub:`P` is the volume of pores and *V*\ :sub:`0` is the dead volume of the chromatographic system.

-libBioLCCC computes this integral as a summation over values of V. The step of this summation is dV.
+libBioLCCC computes this integral as a sum over values of V. The step of this summation is dV.
 You can change this value using an instance of ChromoConditions.
 By default, dV equals zero, which means that its value is derived from the flow rate.
 Currently, if dV == 0 than dV = flow rate / 20